NSCoderNight/NSCoderNight/README.md

 The <B>organizers</B> field describes the one or more organizers of your chapter.
 If there is no organizer, leave out the <B>organizers</B> field entirely.

-Each organizer should have a <B>name</B> field and may have a <B>twitter</B> and/or a <B>website</B> field.
+Each organizer should have a <B>name</B> field and may have <B>twitter</B>, <B>website</B>, <B>email</B>, and <B>phone</B> fields.
+The Twitter, website, and email fields are turned into links.
+Email is not currently obfuscated in any way.
 Put each of these fields on their own line after the organizers line, indented 4 spaces.
 For the <I>first</I> field of an organizer, the third space should instead be a dash.

 You can have as many organizers as you want, and they will be listed in the order they appear in this file.